dr-jam/GameplayProgramming/PeerReview/PeerReview-Exercise3.md

 ### Description ###

-If the student has followed best practices (Unity coding conventions from the StyleGuides document) then feel free to point at these segments of code as examplars.
+If the student has followed best practices (Unity coding conventions from the StyleGuides document) then feel free to point at these code segments as examplars.

-If the student has breached the best practices and has done something that should be noted, please add the infracture.
+If the student has breached the best practices and has done something that should be noted, please add the infraction.

 This should be similar to the Code Style justification.

-## Best Practice observations ##

-___
-### Put best practice observations here ###
-___
+#### Best Practices Infractions ####

+#### Best Practices Exemplars ####